ImroBr/phamwiki/FTA.md

 * Providing clarity and logical foundation directly starting from a failure or otherwise underised state.
 * Diagnosing and mitigating the caus(es) of a top event.
-* A tool to assist in the design of a system, name to heop create (output/ lower level) requirement.
+* A tool to assist in the design of a system, name to hope create (output/ lower level) requirement.
 * Optimize and minimize resources.
 * Substantiate compliance with system safety/ reliability requirements.